MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-retail-footfall-detection.md

 ---
-title: Deploy an AI-based footfall detection solution using Azure and Azure Stack Hub
+title: Deploy AI-based footfall detection solution in Azure and Azure Stack Hub
-description: Learn how to deploy a footfall detection solution using Azure and Azure Stack Hub.
-This solution is used for analyzing visitor traffic in retail stores.
+description: Learn how to deploy a footfall detection solution for analyzing visitor traffic in retail stores using Azure and Azure Stack Hub
 author: BryanLa
 ms.topic: article
 ms.date: 11/05/2019